100mslive/100ms-docs/common/faq.md

 #### Is 100ms fully optimized for mobile devices?

 Our mobile SDKs are optimized to support most of the features and capabilities that are supported in our Web SDK.
-The rest of the features for Mobile SDKs are in the works.
+The rest of the features for mobile SDKs are in the works.
 For example, Virtual background feature is available as a beta feature on Web, Android and iOS native platforms but not in React Native and Flutter.

 #### Can I delete apps from dashboard?